CanevottiAlessia/Streamlit-miR-RF/README.md

 ---

-### Filter reset and state management
+### ♻️ Reset all filters

-- For exploratory analyses, the app includes a **Reset all filters** button at the bottom of the sidebar.
+  - Use Reset all filters to clear selections and restore default settings.
-* The button appears **only when at least one filter is active**
+  - The button appears only when at least one filter is active
-* One click clears all filters, restores defaults, collapses advanced options, and reloads the full table.
+  - It also resets navigation-dependent state (e.g. pagination)

 ---